PosaLusa24/sc_arduino/README.md

 # sc_arduino
-Arduino-side code for Smart Campus project
+Arduino-side code for the Smart Campus Project